What is Fast Fashion and Why is it Bad?

 As fashion journalist Lucy Siegle points out, “fast fashion isn’t free.
 Someone somewhere is paying for it.”
 That someone is a marginalised garment worker.
 That somewhere is our own planet.
 Retailers are engaging in a dangerous race to the bottom in terms of forced labour and environmental concerns.
 As this happens, Fast Fashion is bringing a storm of human rights violations and environmental destruction on a global scale.

 This Fast Fashion epidemic has us thinking: If there’s anything we learned from classic childhood tale, The Tortoise and The Hare, it’s that it doesn’t always pay to be fast.
 Taking it slow is a better strategy for almost every area of life.
 So, when it comes to clothing production, we should really be taking it slow.
-We should be thinking about using materials that don’t hurt the environment and leave minimal waste.
+We should be thinking about using materials that have a lower environmental impact and leave minimal waste.
 We should be thinking about using factories that don’t abuse modern slavery.
 Unfortunately, these aren’t major concerns for retailers of Fast Fashion.

 Read on for more details about the effects of Fast Fashion: